Jenny16x/TeamSix/README.md

 ## Project Overview

 ### Topic
-For this project, we created a supervised machine learning model to predict MLB pitcher salary based on their Earned Run Average (ERA).
+For this project, we created a supervised machine learning linear regression model to predict MLB pitcher salary based on their Earned Run Average (ERA).
 <br>

 ### Reasoning